 What is Technical Analysis?

 Technical analysis is a methodology which is used to forecast future stock price based on historical price movements of the stock.
 This analysis takes only two things into consideration: the prices for which a stock has traded, and the volume of shares traded at those prices.
 Considering these two factors, a technical analysts simply locates patterns in the stock price behavior.
 This approach helps an investor to identify trading opportunities by analyzing statistical trends gathered from trading activity.
-Technical analysis is far more prevalent in commodities and forex markets where traders focus on short-term price movements.
+Technical analysis is more dominant and useful in commodities as well as forex markets where traders focus on short-term price movements.

 What is a Bull Market & Bear Market?

 In simple terms, Bull Market means Market is UP & Bear Market means market is DOWN.

 “Bull Market” is a used to highlight an economic phase that direct towards growth and optimism.
 This term is primarily used in regard to stock market, however, it can also be used for bonds, currencies and other securities.
 Bulls are optimistic that the stock market will continue to rise in future.
 People tend to buy more stocks to cash in extra gains.

 On the contrary, Bears are pessimistic about the future and expect the stock market to fall.
 A “Bear Market” is an economic indication about the pessimism in the stock market.
 There comes a point when you observe stagnation or a decline, investors have low confidence in the economy.
 As a result, more people start selling the stocks rather than buying.
 Does it sound a good strategy?
 One should not panic and act calmly in such a bearish market.